Devices showing a local business storefront, representing visibility across AI-powered search results.

 That means AI visibility isn’t a ranking number you can track on a dashboard.
 It’s something you build over time by doing the right things consistently, and you measure it by how often your brand gets mentioned when you ask AI tools to answer questions relevant to your industry.

 But they convert better.
-Semrush measured that visitors from AI tools convert 4.4 times better than standard organic search traffic.
+Semrush measured in 2025 that visitors arriving from AI tools convert 4.4 times better than standard organic search traffic.
 The volume is low; the quality is high.
 And as a behaviour, the shift is under way: a growing share of consumers is already using AI tools in place of traditional search for at least some queries.

 GEO is about building the right foundations now, so you’re ready when that shift becomes larger.
 It’s not an emergency.
 But it’s not something to ignore either.